thrackle-io/rules-engine/docs/src/src/client/application/data/DataModule.sol/abstract.DataModule.md

 ### confirmOwner

-*this function confirms a new appManagerAddress that was put in storage.
+*This function confirms a new appManagerAddress that was put in storage.
 It can only be confirmed by the proposed address*

 ```solidity